Driver Signing Policy

 To sign a driver for Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10, follow these steps:

-- Run the HCK tests for Windows 8.1 and earlier versions.
+- Run the HLK tests (Windows 10), or the HCK tests (Windows 8.1 and earlier versions).

 - Using the Windows 10 HLK, merge the two test logs.